dncoyote/software-engineering-guides/Notes/Core-Java-Interview.md

 ##  Is Java Platform Independent?
 If then how?
 - Yes, Java is platform Independent
 - `javac` compiles the program to form a bytecode or .class file.
-- This platform independent bytecode can then be executed by the executed by the platform dependent JVM.
+- This platform independent bytecode can then be executed by the platform dependent JVM.

 ## What is JIT?
  - JIT (Just-In-Time) Compilation is a JVM feature where bytecode (platform-independent instructions in `.class` files) is compiled into native machine code while the program is running, so that the CPU can execute it directly.